 - You’re able to earn IHG Gold status after spending $20,000 on the card in a calendar year

 - You can earn 10,000 bonus points after spending $10,000 on the card in a calendar year

 The changes here are awesome, as the no annual fee card finally offers some elite status without spending, and the points earning structure has also improved considerably.

-The new IHG® Rewards Premier Business Credit Card (review) has recently been launched, which is IHG’s first business credit card.
-The card is offering a welcome bonus of 140,000 IHG points after spending $3,000 within the first three months.
+The IHG One Rewards Premier Business Credit Card (review) is the newest card in the IHG co-brand portfolio, which is IHG’s first business credit card.
 The card has a lot of overlap with the IHG Premier Card — both cards have a $99 annual fee, and the perks are also largely similar.

 As far as the rewards structure goes, the IHG Premier Business Card earns:

 - 5x points on social media and search engine advertising, and office supply stores

 - 3x points on all other purchases